SeriousOldMan/Simulator-Controller/Docs/Race Spotter Commands (EN).md

 	[{Hi, Hey} %name%, %name% do you hear me, %name% I need you, Hey %name% where are you]

-	[{Yes please, Yes of course, Yes go on, Perfect go on, Go on please, Head on please, Okay let's go on}, I agree, Right]
+	[Yes please, Yes of course, Yes go on, Perfect go on, Go on please, Head on please, Okay let's go on, I agree, Right]

 	[No {thank you, not now, I will call you later}, Not at the moment]